AgenticPortfolioX/Chainlink-CRE-Agentic-Compliance-Bridge/README.md

 | Automates entire bridge settlement lifecycle.|
 ```

-All these services are orchestrated by our CRE Agentic Bridge, which runs in Chainlink’s Customized Runtime Environment—the off‑chain compute layer that handles private logic and expensive computations.
+These services are orchestrated by our CRE Agentic Bridge, which runs in Chainlink’s Customized Runtime Environment—the off‑chain compute layer that handles private logic and expensive computations.

+🤖 **Agentic CRE Workflows**
+We use NPM commands to control our CRE Workflows, and have converted four of the most valuable ones into slash commands, enabling our agent to call them as Skills in the future.

+[Origination]	/send-ccip	- Agent uses Functions to audit bank data and generate the ZKP locally.
+[Transmission]	/relay	- Agent ferries the cryptographic proof across the CCIP bridge (simulated via a relay script).
+[Verification]	/status	- Agent scans the destination chain to confirm the firewall is 🔥 OPEN.
+[Settlement]	/release-funds	- Agent triggers the escrow release, completing atomic settlement.

 🏛️ **Architecture: The Agentic CRE Core**
-The Agentic Compliance Bridge is a Customized Runtime Environment Agent.
-It operates off‑chain, performing the “hard logic” (ZKP generation, bank API calls) that is too private or expensive for the blockchain.
+The Agentic Compliance Bridge is a Customized Runtime Environment Agent (implemented in sentinel-rest/) that operates off‑chain as the Ai Agent brain, performing the “hard logic”—such as ZKP generation and bank API calls—that is too private or expensive for the blockchain.
+It uses Chainlink Functions to fetch bank data, generates the ZKP locally, and initiates the CCIP message, ensuring that private data never leaves the agent’s secure off‑chain environment.

 ```plaintext
 ┌────────┐